Airguns are picky about pellets. Matt Clarke offers some tips on finding the right ammo for your airgun.

 With larger pellets such as the .25 the trajectory in a sub 12ft/lbs airgun is rather “loopy” and so it is best to use this calibre for FAC-rated airguns, or for rat shooting where you shoot at relatively close ranges.

-Best air gun pellets for target shooting?
+Perfect air gun pellets for target shooting?

 If you’re in a match, the .177 is the pellet to use.
 Target pellets often have flat heads and are called wad-cutters because they punch a neat hole in the paper target, which makes scoring easier.